-Converged learning is the mode of instruction where some students are in-person in the classroom, while other students participate online/remotely in the same synchronous class meeting.
+Converged learning is a mode of instruction in which some students attend in-person in the classroom, while other students participate online/remotely in the same synchronous class meeting.
 Faculty members may choose this format in order to: offer a class to students who are not able to be on campus; provide students the flexibility of having two ways to attend class; or offer additional in-person learning opportunities for students.
 DCS has designed select classrooms at Rutgers–New Brunswick to support converged learning, providing a high-quality experience that promotes student engagement, regardless of how students choose to attend class.
 In addition to providing classrooms specifically tailored to converged instruction, DCS collects and disseminates best teaching practices for this mode of instruction, and provides personalized support for faculty, as they design, organize, and conduct their classes.
 For details on DCS support for converged learning, please view the sections below.

 Spaces for Converged Learning

 DCS's Synchronous Learning Spaces (SLSs) are the ideal rooms for converged learning.
 Every SLS includes (click on each attribute for more information):

 Instructor cameras in Synchronous Learning Spaces capture the front of the classroom.
 Using buttons on the Digital Classroom System's touchscreen, instructors can choose to frame the podium, the podium and the area around it, the entire front of the room, or the blackboard.
 In certain rooms, instructors can also choose to have the camera follow them as they move around the front of the room.
 Instructor cameras are mounted in the same sight-line as instructor-facing monitors.
 As a result, when instructors look at the monitor to interact with remote students or to view class content, it creates the appearance that they are looking at the remote students.